 - Immune Capacity: The human immune system can recognize and respond to thousands of pathogens at once, making vaccines a small fraction of its workload.

-- Vaccine Composition: Vaccines contain only harmless components that train your immune system without causing disease, ensuring it learns effectively.
+- Vaccine Composition: Vaccines contain only harmless components that train the immune system without causing disease.

 - Safety Studies: Extensive research shows that vaccines are safe and don’t overload the immune system, with millions of doses administered worldwide without significant adverse effects.